-This month will probably be characterised by high pitched squeals as your baby is developing their vocal chords.
-Babies differ, some are passive, some loud or some completely quiet.
+This month will probably be characterised by high pitched squeals as your baby is developing hia vocal chords.
+Babies differ – some are passive, some loud, or some completely quiet.
 Observe your baby’s eyes keenly when there is a loud noise.
-Their eyes should move according to the decibel levels and focus on the object that is making the noise.
-Watch how they move their body very closely.
+His eyes should move according to the decibel levels and focus on the object that is making the noise.
+Watch how he moves his body very closely.
 It is the parents who are the first to notice any developmental issues or physical problems in their baby.
-Early medical intervention, even if the issue seems negligible could prove worthwhile later on.
+Early medical intervention, even if the issue seems negligible, could prove worthwhile later on.

 A 9 Month-Old Baby’s Activities